mace-cream/clusterhowto/README.md

 to make the change take into effect in your current session.
 Alternatively, you can simply start a new session by re-logging.

-### C++ developer
+### C/C++ developer

 See [cpp.md](./cpp.md) for detail.

 ### Python packages
+Important Notice: Since python 2.7 will not be supported from Jan.
+1st 2020 and many famous packages do not support python version 2 now.
+Therefore any new problems about python 2 will not be supported by our lab's server admin.

 #### Simple Solution

 If you need any additional Python packages which is not installed by anaconda or system python by default, you can use `pip` to install it within your home directory (with `--user` option)

-Notice that for python 2.7, `--user` and `--editable` cannot be used simultaneously.

 For example, to install a package called graphviz, which is not bundled by anaconda.
 You can type: